virtual-labs/exp-next-generation-sequencing-au/README.md

 With this experiment, the user can
   1. Understand the basics of Next generation sequencing
-  2. Analysing the FASTQ files
+  2. Analyse the FASTQ files

 <b>Name of Developer | <b> Dr. Shyam Diwakar